nlesc-sherlock/Sherlock/topics/deeplearning4computervision.md

 We will try to achieve the goals following number of steps (subject to team discussion, *these steps are considered if time permits*):

 1. Learning about basics of Deep learning and CNNs
-2. Follow tutorial(s) on deep leaning for image classification using Caffe.
+2. Follow tutorial(s) on deep leaning for image classification using [Caffe](http://caffe.berkeleyvision.org/).
 Caffe is a deep learning framework developed by the Berkeley Vision and Learning Center.
-3. Use CNNs pre-trained on [ImageNet](http://www.image-net.org/) and fine-tuned on car and person’s datasets (available at [Caffe Model Zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo)) to get classification results as reported in the papers.
+3. Use CNNs pre-trained on [ImageNet](http://www.image-net.org/) and fine-tuned on car and person’s datasets (available at [Caffe Model Zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo) ) to get classification results as reported in the papers.
 4. Learn about fine-tuning pertained CNNs for a specific CV task.
 5. Learn about training CNNs.
-*6. Learn about using Keras with Caffe models*
+6.	*Learn about using Keras with Caffe models.*
-*7. Designing CNNs architectures*
+7.	*Designing CNNs architectures.*
-8. Software in git and lessons learned report
+8. Software in git and lessons learned report.

 ## References